 An inordinate amount of dirt had to be moved to build the Panama Canal—many, many times that which was excavated for the Suez Canal.
 Some wanted to build a sea-level canal which would have required even more digging.
 Moreover, the level of the oceans on either side of the isthmus of Panama is unequal.
-So, a canal with A mule.
-These keep the ships centered as they pass through the locks. locks was built.
+So, a canal with locks was built.
 To reduce the amount of digging required, the Gatun Dam was built across the Chagres River, thus creating Gatun Lake, a major chunk of the distance crossed by ships navigating the canal.
 To get up to the level of the lake, ships are raised by two sets of locks on the Pacific side—the Miraflores Locks and the Pedro Miguel Locks—and by one set of locks on the Atlantic side—the Gatun Locks.
 The Miraflores Locks are the only ones open to the public.

-The visitor center is quite nice and has a movie theater which shows a mediocre film about the canal, and a quite decent museum with audio, video, and some nice These mules are the third series of mules used in the canal since they opened in 1914.
-They cost around $2 million each. models.
+The visitor center is quite nice and has a movie theater which shows a mediocre film about the canal, and a quite decent museum with audio, video, and some nice models.
 The museum also has a mockup of the bridge of a container ship.
 Outside the "front windows" are several video screens.
 A video is played in high speed of the shipping passing all the way through a set of locks.
 It's a pretty neat perspective.

 And, of course, there's a nice outdoor area for watching ships pass through the canal.
 I spent the better part of an hour watching a large container ship pass through the locks (it takes about 9 hours for a complete canal passage).
 What I did not see was a Nimitz-class United States aircraft carrier pass through the locks.
 Our carriers and certain cargo ships are what are called post-Panamax ships.
 A Panamax ship is a ship of the largest size that can fit through the canal.
 A post-Panamax ship is one that is larger than can pass through the locks.

-Out of the kindness of his heart, Jimmy Carter gave the Panama Canal to Panama, The water on the left is at the level of the Pacific ocean.
-The ship will be raised about 54 feet to Lake Gatun via 2 sets of locks. despite the fact that we had helped Panama become an independent nation and had purchased the rights to the dirt.
+Out of the kindness of his heart, Jimmy Carter gave the Panama Canal to Panama, despite the fact that we had helped Panama become an independent nation and had purchased the rights to the dirt.
 There are differing opinions on the matter.
 Our sailboat captain, Mark, was quite bent out of shape about it, upset that we would just give it away.
 He complained about the doubling of the fees to navigate the canal, saying what used to cost him $80 now costs him $800.
 According to some, that extra money is simply lining the pockets of the politicians.
 Who knows.

 The next time I'm in Panama, I'm going to check out more of the country.
 I've been to the canal twice now.
 I want to see what else is there.
 People rave about the country.
 Next time around, I'll see for myself.